Next Steps 1:

 - Schedule of Classes (see Arch and IARC subjects)

 - Duck Store (text books and supplies)

 For advising during the summer regarding Fall coursework, you can submit an Appointment Request Form in order to make an appointment with an academic advisor in the department.
-General Elective advising is coordinated by the PODS office.

 Summer Session Tuition & Fees

 Email is the official form of communication between the department, faculty and students.
 It is mandatory that all UO students use the UO email account which they have been provided.
 You will need to register for classes before setting up your email account.
 Information about setting up your UO email is on the UO Information Technology website.